 The average bond fund investor earned only 1.0 percent annually versus the Barclays U.S. Aggregate Bond Index return of 7.0 percent, and

 To be a successful investor, you must remove human behavior.
-The way to do that is to:
+To do that, you must do two things:

-- Stop YOURSELF from buying and selling different investments and
+- Stop yourself from buying and selling different investments

-Want MORE examples of how behavior gets in the way of successful investing?
+Want more examples of how behavior gets in the way of successful investing?
 Check out Carl Richards’ The Behavior Gap.
-Richards draws weekly sketches for the NYTimes.com depicting how our human behavior interferes with rational financial decision making.
+Richards draws weekly sketches for the New York Times depicting how our human behavior interferes with rational financial decision making.
 His entire gig started with this one simple sketch:

 ©Carl Richards/The Behavior Gap.